kawitt/growth-media-tech-project/content/home/hero.md

   url: /growth-media-technology-project/
   label: Get Started
   icon_pack: fas
-  icon: tasks
+  icon: hand-point-right
 cta_alt:
   url: /growth-media-technology-project/
   label: View Project Overview
 ---
 <br />
 This is the next step in the interview process for Tinuiti’s Growth Media Technology position, specifically the Technical Specialist, Growth Media.
-Follow the links below to find solutions to the three tasks provided by Tinuiti.
+Follow the links below to view solutions to the three tasks provided by Tinuiti.
 <br />